 What to Serve With Scrambled Eggs on Toast

-Of course, you can enjoy egg toast all on its own.
-However, if you're looking for a little more from your breakfast, here are a few ideas for what to serve with scrambled eggs on toast.
+Of course, you can enjoy scrambled egg toast all on its own.
+But, if you're looking for a little more from your breakfast meal, here are a few ideas for what to serve with scrambled eggs on toast.

 Storage and Reheating

-- Refrigerator- Store leftover scrambled eggs in a shallow, airtight container for up to 4 days in the refrigerator.
+- Refrigerator- Store leftover scrambled eggs in a shallow, airtight container in the refrigerator for 3-4 days.

-If your scrambled eggs are frozen, I recommend thawing them in the refrigerator before reheating to avoid drying them out too much.
+If your scrambled eggs are frozen, I recommend thawing them in the refrigerator overnight before reheating them.

-- Stovetop- Melt a small amount of butter or oil in a skillet over medium-low heat.
-Add the eggs and cover the pan with a lid.
-Heat the eggs, stirring occasionally, until warmed through.
+- Stovetop- Melt a small amount of butter or oil in a cast-iron skillet over low heat.
+Add the scrambled eggs to the skillet and heat, stirring occasionally, until thoroughly warmed through.

 Frequently Asked Questions

-Yes, this scrambled eggs on toast recipe is a healthy, filling breakfast and is an excellent way to start your morning.
+Scrambled eggs on toast are a satisfying, nutritious breakfast and an excellent way to start your morning.
 Eggs are a wonderful source of high-quality protein, vitamins, and minerals.
 If you want to make this breakfast meal even more nourishing, pair it with some fresh fruit and a lightly dressed leafy green salad.

 The key to fluffy scrambled eggs with large curds is slow, gently mixing.
 You should be leisurely gliding a soft, rubber spatula across the skillet as the eggs cook.
 Stirring too quickly or breaking up the egg curds will lead to small, crumbly eggs.